An in-depth report on the causes, diagnosis, treatment, and prevention of periodontal disease.

 Electric toothbrushes, particularly those with a stationary grip and revolving tufts of bristles, can be helpful, especially for people with physical disabilities.
 However, in general, studies have reported no major differences between electric and manual toothbrushes in their ability to remove plaque.
 If a regular toothbrush works, it isn't absolutely necessary to buy an electric one.

-The major benefit of electric tooth brushes is that you do not have to be a good brusher to remove the plaque.
-The other benefit is that most electric brushes have a built in timer, which identifies when the recommended time to brush your teeth (2 minutes) is up.
-Most people with manual tooth brushes do not brush their teeth long enough.
+The major benefit of electric toothbrushes is that you do not have to be a good brusher to remove the plaque.
+The other benefit is that most electric brushes have a built-in timer, which identifies when the recommended time to brush your teeth (2 minutes) is up.
+Most people who brush manually do not brush their teeth long enough.

 Be sure to rinse your toothbrush with water after each use.
 Toothbrushes should be replaced every 1 to 3 months.
 Worn bristles are less effective at removing plaque, and old toothbrushes may become breeding grounds for bacteria.
 To prevent the spread of infection, never share toothbrushes.

 The use of dental floss, either waxed or unwaxed, is critical in cleaning between the teeth where the toothbrush bristles cannot reach.
 You can floss before or after brushing; what is important is to floss daily.
 To floss correctly:

 - Break off about 18 inches of floss and wind most of it around the middle finger of one hand and the rest around the other middle finger.